maslisko/mark-my-tab/README.md

-# Flag The Tab
+# Mark My Tab

-A small Firefox extension for flagging tabs which you want to revisit in a near future.
+A small Firefox extension for marking tabs which you want to revisit in a near future.

 Sometimes you need just something very, very simple.
 No new panels, no configuration, just a click away.